 Rodeo’s Code of Welfare: effective and independently reviewed

 TheAnimal Welfare Act 1999 established a legal framework for the conduct of rodeo events in New Zealand.
 The Rodeos Code of Welfare was consequently published in 2003, reviewed by the National Animal Welfare Advisory Committee (NAWAC) in 2013, and a revised edition published in October 2014.

 It is important to note that there are no fewer than 18 different animal welfare codes, ranging from circuses and zoos through to the slaughter of animals and painful husbandry techniques.

-It is the view of the NZ Rodeo Cowboys Association that the Rodeos Code of Welfare works extremely well.
-It is actively promoted by the Association and has led to significant improvements in animal welfare and handling at all rodeo events.
+It is the view of the NZ Rodeo & Cowboy Association that the Rodeos Code of Welfare works extremely well, is actively promoted by the Association, and has led to significant improvements in animal welfare and handling at all rodeo events.

 In 2016, a parliamentary select committee inquiry reached a similar conclusion and noted that rodeo played an important cultural role in rural New Zealand.

-Rodeo events are rigorously scrutinised by veterinarians, animal welfare officers, MPI inspectors, the SPCA and rodeo officials to ensure that the Code’s minimum standards are adhered to.
+Rodeo events are rigorously scrutinised by veterinarians, animal welfare officers (MPI), the SPCA and rodeo officials to ensure that the Code’s minimum standards are adhered to.